g3k0/dependencies-hoover/README.md

 # TO DO

-* fix the delete function because actually when it rewrite the package.json it puts the properties in alphabetical order and it becomes unreadable
+* refine the scan in order to not delete useful dependencies
 * write tests